SolarKnightsRacing/SKR-Core/Administration/Meetings/2025-01-24-Chapter-Minutes.md

 		4. Do FL nonprofit when RSO is approved
 		5. When are we going to start designing (March/April?)
 		6. We need money!
-		7. Talk a lil bit about the ASC challenge w/picture
+		7. Talk a little bit about the ASC challenge w/picture
 		8. If interested in being a team lead, strongly recommend doing SolidWorks certification, they’re starting soon, also helps w internships
 	* Once we get some $ and create part of the car, it’ll go a lot faster, the beginning is the hardest
-		1. Create basic timeframe for fundraising and parts/designing:
+		1. Create basic time frame for fundraising and parts/designing:
 			1. Feb: Getting members / tabling ($ from membership fees)
 			2. March: Reaching out to companies for sponsorships, club merch (look professional)
 				1. Have a design we can show to companies to look legit